-You dont have to compete to enjoy these activities. - You can do them simply for mutual fun!
+You don’t have to compete to enjoy these activities. - You can do them simply for mutual fun!

-WARNING: Youll probably soon catch the bug!!
+WARNING: You’ll probably soon catch the bug!!

-It can be fun for both you and your dog - but - dont start to take it too seriously.
+It can be fun for both you and your dog - but - don’t start to take it too seriously.

-Competitive work can be very gruelling and in some cases, obsessive, putting pressure on the dog to WIN.
+Competitive work can be very grueling and in some cases, obsessive, putting pressure on the dog to WIN.

 Agility is an obstacle course for dogs, consisting of things like jumps, tunnels climbing frames, see-saws and weave-poles which the dog must negotiate in the order specified by his or her handler.